Utilizing variational autoencoders in the Bayesian inverse problem of photoacoustic tomography: Approximating posterior distribution using neural networks

-The training procedure of the UQ-VAE framework is summarized in Algorithm \eqref{alg:UQ-VAE}.
-Once the network parameters have been optimized, the statistics to the approximate posterior distribution are given by evaluating the network with a set of photoacoustic data.
+Once the network parameters for the UQ-VAE have been optimized, the statistics to the approximate posterior distribution are given similarly as in the case of the VAE \eqref{eq:appr_evaluation}, by evaluating the network with a set of photoacoustic data.
 In this work, the posterior distribution estimated by the UQ-VAE is modeled as an uncorrelated Gaussian distribution with a diagonal covariance matrix.